jalapeno-api-gateway/demo-sr-app/README.md

 ## Run Demo

-To run the demo, install (golang)[https://golang.org/doc/install] on your machine and clone this repository, then run the following command (**server-address** points to the server where the Jalapeño API Gateway is installed):
+To run the demo, install [golang](https://golang.org/doc/install) on your machine and clone this repository, then run the following command:

 ```bash
 go run main.go <server-address>
 ```

+The **server-address** points to the server where the Jalapeño API Gateway is installed.